Application Sea water cooling of heat exchanger

 - Fluid: Sea water

 - Flow: 280m³/hr

 - Motor fitted with anti-condensation heaters

 Castle Pumps were approached by an engineering contractor that had been awarded the project of refurbishing a distillery.
 One of the key components that needed upgrading was the heat exchanger.
 The previous heat exchanger was using sea water for cooling, which was being fed by a standard end suction centrifugal pump that was being manually primed by the operator.

-The distillery was experiencing a lot of down time due to the sea water cooling pump constantly losing its prime; an engineer frequently had to travel to the remotely located pump station and manually prime the pump.
-It was crucial to the distillery that the pump station was fully automatic and did not require an operator to manually prime this sea water cooling pump.
+The distillery was experiencing a lot of down time due to the sea water cooling pump constantly losing its prime.
+An engineer frequently had to travel to the remotely located pump station and manually prime the pump, which was causing large overheads in terms of labour costs.
+It was crucial to the distillery that the new pump station was fully automatic and did not require an operator to manually prime the pump.